 This means the aircraft will perform as if it were at 9,040 feet.

-Air Safety Institute's interactive online course on mountain flying
+Air Safety Institute's online mountain flying resource with further explanation of density altitude

 Flying Seasons: Density Altitude